-As you’re probably already aware, all physicians are required to electronically prescribe controlled substances under state and federal laws that took effect Jan.
-1.
+As you’re probably already aware, all physicians are required to electronically prescribe controlled substances under state and federal laws.

 Certified E-Prescribing Software - SureScripts

 E-Prescribing Quality Guidelines - SureScripts

 Quick Reference Guide: Prescriptions Which May Be Dispensed In Texas (Texas State Board of Pharmacy)